Symmetric locally free resolutions and rationality problems: Quadric bundles from symmetric resolutions of the same sheaf

-Now, since over $U$ we are in the context of a symmetric map between trivial bundles, given by a matrix $M$ of polynomials, we can apply \cite[Thm.
-6.1]{IOOV} to conclude that the Brauer class $\beta_U=\beta_{Q_G}$ is determined by $\mathcal L$.
-In particular, it is independent of the bundle $\mathcal{G}$ and the locally free resolution of $\mathcal{L}$.
-This finishes the proof of Theorem \ref{general IOOV}.
+Since we have a symmetric map between trivial bundles over $U$, which is given by a matrix of rational functions with denominators being powers of a fixed linear form, we can apply \cite[Theorem 6.1]{IOOV} to conclude that the Brauer class $\beta_U=\beta_{Q_G}$ is determined by $\mathcal L$.
+This ends the proof of Theorem \ref{general IOOV}.